yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

 simple.

 Overall, immutability forces us to be disciplined with **state**.
-Contrast this with using **mutable** data structures and variables.

-Observe the following program fragment:
+Contrast this with using **mutable** data structures and variables, such as in the following program fragment:

 ``` python
 # Python